Dave Despain

-David Despain (born 20 May 1946) is an American motorsports journalist.
+Dave Despain (born 20 May 1946) is an American motorsports journalist.
 He was the host of WindTunnel with Dave Despain on Speed Channel, and NASCAR Inside Nextel Cup, until the former was cancelled during the demise of Speed and the latter underwent a format change at the beginning of the 2008 NASCAR Season.
 On 14 December 2013 Despain announced on Twitter that he would be moving to MAVTV in 2014 to provide color commentary during races held on the channel and host a show called The Dave Despain Show.

 Early life and career

 A native of Fairfield, Iowa, Despain worked for a time at KMCD-AM, the local radio station.
 His earliest work included a program called "Dave Despain's Record-Go-Round".
 Eventually he worked in all phases of KMCD's programming, and became known for a unique broadcasting style in which he vigorously nodded and bobbed his head while speaking.
 Despain, a former motorcycle racer, later joined the American Motorcycle Association in the public-relations department.
 One day in the 1970s, producers of ABC's Wide World of Sports asked him to appear on camera for its coverage of a prestigious bike race at Daytona International Speedway.
 Despain agreed, and a new career was launched.
 Throughout the 1980s and 1990s, Despain was a pit reporter for both motorcycle and NASCAR races on WTBS and CBS, including the 1982 World Speedway Final at the LA Coliseum, the only time the World Final was held in the United States.